History History

 Political instability and corruption

-Mongolia is marked by high political instability and successive governments marred by corruption scandals, including in 2012, 2017, and 2018.
+Mongolia is marked by high political instability, with successive governments marred by corruption scandals, notably in 2012, 2017 and 2018.
 On average, a government does not stay in office for more than a year and a half.
-The political system is structured around two major parties, the Mongolian People's Party (MPP), the historic communist party, and the Democratic Party, which alternate in power according to the presidential and legislative elections.
+The political system is structured around two major parties, the Mongolian People's Party (MAN), the historic communist party, and the Democratic Party, which alternate in power through presidential and parliamentary elections.

 2010